bradosia/Module-Manager/README.md

 # Module Manager
-A simple dynamic library plugin manager and loader.
-Easily define plugins and load them from a plugin directory.
+A simple dynamic library module manager and loader.
+Easily define modules and load them from a module directory.

 # Dependencies
 * boost